DevExpress/testcafe-studio-docs/documentation/user-interface/welcome-page.md

 * open an existing test directory.
 * open the directory with example tests: [recorded](../guides/organize-tests.md#recorded-test-files) and [coded](../guides/organize-tests.md#coded-test-files).

-After you open a test directory in TestCafe Studio, you can view the directory's content in the [Explorer](explorer-panel.md) panel.
+You can view the directory's content in the [Explorer](explorer-panel.md) panel after you open a test directory.

 ## Open Recent Test Directories

 The page's **Recent** section lists recently opened test directories.
-Click a desired directory in the list to open it in TestCafe Studio.
+Click a directory in the list to open it in TestCafe Studio.
 You can view the directory's content in the [Explorer](explorer-panel.md) panel.

 ## Navigate to Documentation and Video Tutorials

-The page also provides links to the documentation and [video tutorials](../video-tutorials/README.md).
+The page also provides links to documentation and [video tutorials](../video-tutorials/README.md).